Nether (video game)

 Nether is a first-person multiplayer survival game for Windows.
 It was developed by American studio Phosphor Games, and was first available on October 29, 2013.
 Nether became popular in late 2013, when many YouTubers such as Markiplier were uploading videos of them playing the game.
-Nether has often been compared to other similar sandbox survival games such as 7 Days to Die and Rust.
+Nether has often been compared to other similar sandbox survival games such as 7 Days to Die and Rust, and contained early Extraction Shooter genre features, such as 'safe zone' hubs to safely extract the loot acquired in session into 'stashes'.

 Gameplay

 Nether is a first-person, multiplayer, survival game, where the player must survive in a landscape based loosely on Chicago (where the developers are based).
 Players must scavenge the world for supplies and fight off the evil monsters that are hunting for them, known as the Nether.
 However, monsters are not the only danger to players; players are also a danger to each other.
 Players can fight over items as well as territory.
 A server can have up to 64 players.
 A map has up to 150 blocks of houses, with wasteland beyond the city.